johnpuddephatt/leedscommunityhomes/_pages/enabler-hub.md

 #### Step 3:

-In stage 3, we will work with some groups on their actual brief or plan, right up to full business plan, design, financing and planning permission.
+In stage 3, we can work with some groups on their actual brief or plan, right up to full business plan, design, financing and planning permission.
 Our support at this stage can include direct help and advice, writing documents and plans, working on costings and the practical aspects of your brief, group work, training and workshops, project management.

 ### **Do we need to pay for your support?**